rerun-modules/rundeck-plugin/commands/remote-node-steps/README.md

-Use *node-steps* to generate a plugin for all the commands contained in the modules you specify.
+Use *remote-node-steps* to generate a plugin that will let users execute the module commands as a[RemoteScriptNodeStep Plugins](http://rundeck.org/docs/developer/workflow-step-plugin.html#remotescriptnodestep-plugin).
-Each command is exposed as a [RemoteScriptNodeStep Plugin](http://rundeck.org/docs/developer/workflow-step-plugin.html#remotescriptnodestep-plugin).
+With your modules contained in the plugin, Rundeck will take care of deploying the rerun modules to the remote host (as a rerun archive) and execute the user's specified command.

+Job writers will enjoy using your rerun modules as a plugins because they can use the Rundeck GUI or job text formats to build workflows.

 You can specify a list of modules using a glob pattern.
 Every command contained in yor modules becomes a node step you can reference in your job steps.

-Imagine you have a module as described below:
+Imagine you have a module called "waitfor" that has a command called "ping" you'd like to make accessible as a Job step.

+The usage is as described below:

 	$ rerun waitfor
 	Available commands in module, "waitfor":